Colton Underwood Teases ‘Bachelor’ Finale Spoilers: ‘The Story Goes On’

 — Colton Underwood (@colton) March 6, 2019

 Naturally, Colton couldn’t share anything too specific about what comes during the two-night finale.
-He acknowledges that there’s a lot more on the way with some very important conversations needing to take place.
+He acknowledges that there’s a lot more on the way, with some very important conversations needing to take place.
 The Bachelor spoilers have teased that there are still shocking twists and turns to come, but by the end of Tuesday night, viewers will know where everybody stands on everything.

-Underwood has previously said that he’s a happy man now and he’s seemed positive about the experience he had doing the show overall.
-The Bachelor spoilers have hinted that viewers may not have seen the last of Cassie yet and Colton still has to decide what to do about his remaining two ladies, Tayshia Adams and Hannah Godwin.
+Underwood has previously said that he’s a happy man now, and he’s seemed positive about the experience he had on the show overall.
+The Bachelor spoilers have hinted that viewers may not have seen the last of Cassie yet — and Colton still has to decide what to do about his remaining two ladies, Tayshia Adams and Hannah Godwin.

 Will The Bachelor spoilers that are swirling around about Colton Underwood’s ending be accurate?
-Will there be a happy ending for him after the drama that played out in Portugal with Cassie Randolph?
-The action continues on Monday, March 11, and will wrap up on Tuesday, March 12, and fans cannot wait to watched these final hours of the season.
+Will there be a happy ending for him, after the drama that played out in Portugal with Cassie Randolph?
+The action continues on Monday, March 11, and will wrap up on Tuesday, March 12 — and fans cannot wait to watch these final hours of the season.